 Consensus Theory of Truth

-Peirce's contribution to the social epistemology of science is commonly regarded as his consensus theory of truth: "The opinion that is destined to be ultimately accepted by all who investigate is what we understand by truth, and the object represented is the real thing.
-(Peirce 1878, 133) Although it is often read as meaning that truth is what the community of long-term researchers converges on, the notion can be interpreted in the most precise sense that truth (and "the real") depends on the agreement of the community of inquirers or that it is an effect of the real that will ultimately produce an agreement among inquirers.
+Peirce’s contribution to the social epistemology of science is commonly regarded as his consensual theory of truth: “The opinion that is destined to be ultimately accepted by all who investigate is what we understand by truth, and the object represented is the real.”
+(Peirce 1878, 133) Although often read to the effect that truth is that on which the community of researchers converges in the long run, the notion can be interpreted in the most precise sense that truth (and “the real”) depends on the agreement of the community of inquirers or that it is an effect of the real that in the end will produce an agreement between the inquirers.

-"We cannot, individually, expect to achieve the maximum philosophy we pursue; we can only seek it for the community of philosophers.
+“We cannot, individually, expect to achieve the ultimate philosophy we pursue; we can only seek it for the community of philosophers.”
 (Peirce 1868, 40).
-Thus, whether their theory of truth is consensual or realistic, their vision of the practices by which we achieve it gives a central place to dialogue and social interaction.
+Thus, whether his theory of truth is consensual or realistic, his vision of the practices by which we attain it gives a central place to dialogue and social interaction.